Ultimate tic-tac-toe

 Incomplete ultimate tic-tac-toe game (the large 'X's and 'O's represent small boards that are won by that player).
-The previous move was O playing in the center square of the bottom-right board, forcing X to play their next move in smaller board located in the center of the larger board (highlighted in blue).
+The previous move was O playing in the center square of the bottom-right board (in yellow), forcing X to play their next move in smaller board located in the center of the larger board (in blue).

 Since X played in the top-right corner of the small board, O is forced to play their next move in the top-right small board of the larger board (highlighted in red).

 Ultimate tic-tac-toe (also known as UTT, super tic-tac-toe, meta tic-tac-toe, (tic-tac-toe)², strategic tic-tac-toe, mega tic tac toe, or Ultimate Noughts and Crosses) is a board game composed of nine tic-tac-toe boards arranged in a 3 × 3 grid.
 Players take turns playing on the smaller tic-tac-toe boards until one of them wins on the larger board.
 Compared to traditional tic-tac-toe, strategy in this game is conceptually more difficult and has proven more challenging for computers.

 Rules

 Just like in regular tic-tac-toe, the two players (X and O) take turns.
 The game starts with either X or O playing wherever they want in any of the 81 empty spots.
+On each subsequent move, the players must play in the section of the larger board corresponding to the previous move's location within the smaller board it was played in.

 If a move is played so that it wins a small board by the rules of normal tic-tac-toe, then the entire small board is marked as won by the player in the larger board.
-Once a small board is won by a player or it is filled completely, no more moves may be played in that board.
-Game play ends when either a player wins the larger board or there are no legal moves remaining, in which case the game is a draw.
+Once a small board is won by a player or it is filled completely, no more moves can be played in that board, and a player sent to that board may choose any other valid board to play in.

+The game ends when either a player wins the larger board or there are no playable small boards remaining, in which case the game is a draw.